sagnikc395/sagnikc395.github.io/src/content/blog/vector-spaces-lambda-calculas.md

 To equip myself more in the field of field of type theory and programming languages , I have decided to start reading research papers in the field of programming languages and type theory in particular.

-This weekend, I read the paper [Finites Vector Spaces as Model of Simply Typed Lambda Calculi](https://www.cis.upenn.edu/~stevez/papers/VZ14.pdf) , and here is a writeup of the basic understanding of the paper that I could understand.
+This weekend, I read the paper [Finites Vector Spaces as Model of Simply Typed Lambda Calculi](https://www.cis.upenn.edu/~stevez/papers/VZ14.pdf), by authors: [Benoit Valiron](https://www.monoidal.net/), whose blog I would suggest you to check by he way, and [Steve Zdancewic](https://www.cis.upenn.edu/~stevez) and here is a writeup of what I could understand from the paper,especially from a beginner's perspetive in PL.

 ### Introduction :